The USGS Water Science School

 There are actually quite a few downsides to this option that aren't obvious:

-Here in Atlanta, Ga. we often have watering restrictions in the summer.
+Here in Atlanta, Georgia, USA. we sometimes have watering restrictions in the summer.
 We are allowed to water only every other day.
 Does this save water?
 Maybe some, yes.
 But, I can use all I want on Tuesday rather than Monday.
 What the restriction does is even out water usage.

 What do you think?
 After reading this page, do you think water restrictions may not save quite as much water as you first thought?
 What do your classmates think?